Cooking Measurements Explained: Cups, Ounces, Grams & More

 7. Measuring Tools for Small Quantities

-When dealing with potent ingredients like baking soda, spices, or yeast, small measurements become especially important.
-Using the right tools ensures both flavor and function stay on point.
+When working with potent ingredients like baking soda, spices, or yeast, small-scale cooking measurements are especially important.
+Precision ensures your recipe tastes right and performs as expected.

 U.S. vs Metric: What’s the Difference?